toronto22/auto-web-java-selenium-cucumber/README.md

-# Web app selenium TestNG autotest
+# Web app selenium Cucumber autotest
 This is a Web Application's automation test script that following page object model approach.
 The project support Allure report and CICD with Jenkins.